hellmarbecker/blog/_drafts/apache-druid-data-lifecycle-management.markdown

 ## Compaction of Older Data

 Let's first implement a simple compaction strategy.
-All data except the latest month should be rolled up monthly.
-Here's the compaction spec for this:
+All data except the latest month should be rolled up to monthly.
+Here's the compaction spec:

 ```json
 {